roman-milk/roman-milk.github.io/brooke.md

  "Thank you, mistress."
 Sandy quavered.
 She couldn't think clearly all she knew was that this was trouble, big trouble.
 Her legs threatened to give way she was so scared.
 Over the pounding of her heart were other sensations, naughty sensations that were urging her to give in.

  Her rich boyfriend had lectured to her about being kidnapped, what to do and how to behave.
 'Do as you're told and try to win them over.
 Get them to treat you and think of you as a human being and not an object for sale.'
 He had said.
-Report_Story #2